119 people found this helpful

 1. Basic food hygiene 101: handwashing

 Learning to wash hands before cooking is one of the most important food hygiene rules.
-Explain to them that, although there are good types of bacteria, there are some germs that can make you poorly.
-That’s why hands should be sparkling clean before handling food to make sure the whole family stays healthy.
+Explain to them that, although there are good types of bacteria, there are some germs that can make your stomach start making certain noises.
+That’s why hands should be sparkling clean before handling food to make sure you all stay healthy.

 2. Dress the part

 Turn food hygiene for kids into a game of fancy dress by dressing up as a hygienic chef.
-Make sure your kids’ hair is tied back, their sleeves rolled up, all jewellery removed and that he or she is donning an apron like a pro.
-The tall chef’s hat is an optional but welcomed addition.
+Make sure your kids’ hair is tied back, their sleeves rolled up, all jewellery removed and that they are donning an apron like a pro.
+Adding a tall chef’s hat is optional, but encouraged.